sgzFalcon/projects/whatsappAnalyzer/README.md

-# WhatsApp Analyzer
+# WhatsApp Analyzer 0.0.1
 The objective of this script is to provide insightful information about your way of communicate in the mobile app WhatsApp (Android & iOS).
-## Features completed
+## Completed features
 - Number of messages sent by participant.
+- Proportion between text and media messages.
 - Number of words sent by participant.
 - Number of words per message.
-## Planned features
-- Hours of the day with more activity.
-- Mentions of participants.
-- Read files with 12 hour format.
-- Means and medians for different variables.
-- ~~Number of words sent by participant.~~ (Done)
 ## Known bugs
+- Can't read 12h format.